-This New Malin+Goetz Set Is The Chicest Way To Try Two Editor-Favorite Beauty Products
+This New Malin+Goetz Value Set Is The Smartest Way To Try Two Editor-Favorite Products

 Advertisement

-Whether it's a gift for yourself, your friend who is almost too active on r/SkincareAddiction, or your mom (hey, it's never too early to shop for Mother's Day!), this new gem checks all the boxes.
+Whether it's a gift for yourself, your friend who is almost too active on r/SkincareAddiction, or your mom (hey, it's never too early to shop for Mother's Day!), this new duo checks all the boxes.

 For the uninitiated, Malin+Goetz's Advanced range is their take on serious, not-fucking-around skin care: The potent formulas help hydrate and address things like fine lines and wrinkles, thanks to ingredients like omega-3 fatty acids, peptides, meadowfoam seed oil, and apple stem cells.
-While neither the eye cream ($72) nor the moisturizer ($76) aren't exactly impulse purchases, the set ($111) knocks $37 off of the à la carte price, making it a good value if you're planning on restocking your top shelf anyway.
+While the eye cream ($72) nor the moisturizer ($76) aren't exactly impulse purchases, the set ($111) knocks $37 off of the à la carte price, making it a good value if you're planning on restocking your top shelf anyway.

 Below, check out the rest of the star-studded Advanced lineup, including the kit's two hero products, as well as an excellent cream for dry skin and luxe face oil to seal everything in.